iterami/Docs.htm/common/guides/json.md

 #### Commented Character Properties

 ```
-  // Optional non-false `character` and its properties.
+  // Optional. "character" that isn't false.
   "character": {
-    // Optional rotation of camera in degrees between 0 and 359 inclusive.
+    // Optional.
+Rotation of camera in degrees between 0 and 359 inclusive.
     "camera-rotate-x": 0,
     "camera-rotate-y": 0,
     "camera-rotate-z": 0,

-    // Optional camera movement speed.
+    // Optional.
+Camera movement speed.
     "camera-speed": 0.1,

-    // Optional translation of camera relative to `0, 0, 0`.
+    // Optional.
+Translation of camera relative to `0, 0, 0`.
     "camera-translate-x": 0,
     "camera-translate-y": 0,
     "camera-translate-z": 0,

-    // Optional camera type.
+    // Optional.
+Camera type.
     "camera-type": "free",

-    // Optional camera zoom current/max.
+    // Optional.
+Camera zoom current and max.
+    // When current is 0, camera is in first person mode.
     "camera-zoom-current": 0,
     "camera-zoom-max": 0,

+    // Optional.
+Amount that is added to entity translation.
+    // Currently gets reset after every movement so players can stop.
+    "dx": 0,
+    "dy": 0,
+    "dz": 0,

-    // Optional list of entities that should be loaded.
+    // Optional.
+Array of entities that should be loaded and attached to the camera translation (without zoom).
     // Uses same format as level entities.
     "entities": [],

-    // Optional experience.
+    // Optional.
+Current character experience.
     "experience": 0,

+    // Optional.
+Current character level.
-    // Optional level. -1 means character is just a camera.
+    // -1 means character is just a camera.
     "level": -1,
   },
 ```